javalent/fantasy-statblocks/CONTRIBUTING.md

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project:

 - Open an [Issue](https://github.com/javalent/fantasy-statblocks/issues/new) and select the Bug Template.
-- Clearly explain the expected behavior and the actual behavior.
+- Explain the expected behavior and the actual behavior.
 - Provide as much context as possible, including reproduction steps that someone else can follow to recreate the issue on their own.
 This should include your code, and for better bug reports, isolate the problem and create a reduced test case.
 - Include any relevant information you collected previously.
 - Answer all questions on the issue template as accurately as possible.